Greengate, Salford

 Greengate is an inner-city suburb of Salford in Greater Manchester, England.
 It is bounded by the River Irwell, Victoria Bridge Street and Chapel Street, Blackfriars Road and Trinity Way.
 Greengate is the original historic core of Salford and sits within the easternmost part of the City of Salford.
-Greengate is currently experiencing a period of intensive development activity and growth, benefiting from its location just across the River Irwell from the City of Manchester.
+Since the early 2000's Greengate has experienced periods of intensive development activity and growth, benefiting from its location just across the River Irwell from the City of Manchester.

 History

 Greengate was the oldest part and the heart of the medieval town of Salford.
 It was where the Hundred of Salford was based, making it the administrative centre for judicial and military purposes for an area roughly equivalent to present day Greater Manchester.
 It was the location of the town market and annual fairs which were held at the Salford Cross on Greengate itself.
 The site of the marketplace in Greengate still survives where Greengate meets Gravel Lane.
 This area also contained a courthouse, stocks and a conduit (pump).
 Salford Bridge was built over the Irwell in the 14th century, connecting Salford to Manchester.
 The bridge was the scene of a battle in 1642 in which Royalist supporting forces from Salford were repulsed by Parliamentarian forces who held Manchester.
 Greengate was noted for textiles and dyeing long before the Industrial Revolution, but from the early 19th century it developed a reputation for poverty and slum housing alongside sections of manufacturing.
 By the mid-19th century, almost two thirds of the population of Salford were crowded into the small area of Greengate.
 The area housed Salford's workhouse from 1793 until 1853.

 In 1800 the clergyman William Cowherd established a new congregation in Greengate on King Street, building the chapel (Christ Church) at his own expense.
 The chapel saw the development of a denomination (the Bible Christian Church) which became influential in the modern establishment of the vegetarianism movement - Cowherd promulgated the doctrine that people should "eat no more meat till the world endeth" and abstain from alcoholic drinks.
 The message was preached in the U.S. when 41 members of the congregation in Greengate crossed the Atlantic in 1817.
 Cowherd was buried in the churchyard.
+A report in 1869 stated that burials in the churchyard took place as late as 1855 with the purported number of interred being between 30,000-35,000.
+In 2019 a comprehensive archaeological investigation of the site of Christ Church was conducted by Salford University's archaeological department.
+This uncovered 644 ledger stones, the remains of Cowherd's tomb, and evidence of the adjacent burial ground for the poor, details of which were recorded and the stones left undisturbed.
+The site was then set out as public open space with minimally invasive landscaping and given the name "Greengate Park".
+Heritage information boards and a monument to William Cowherd were incorporated into the park.